SmileiPIC/Smilei/doc/Sphinx/namelist.rst

 Current filtering
 ^^^^^^^^^^^^^^^^^

-The present version of :program:`Smilei` provides one method for current filtering, which parameters are controlled in the following block::
+The present version of :program:`Smilei` provides a :ref:`multi-pass binomial filter <multipassBinomialFilter>` on the current densities, which parameters are controlled in the following block::

   CurrentFilter(